-Parish/community of

-Date of publication of notice of the election

-Full name of candidate

-I solemnly and sincerely declare as follows:

-- 1. The amount paid by me on behalf of my election expenses at the above election was £ . - 2.
-To the best of my knowledge and belief no other election expenses have been paid or incurred by me or by any other person or organisation in connection with my candidature. - 3.
-To the best of my knowledge and belief the accompanying return of election expenses is complete and correct as required by law. - 4.
-I understand that the law does not allow any election expenses not mentioned in the return to be defrayed except in pursuance of a court order.
+Electi tion for the wa rd of the Paris sh/community of Date of publication of notice of the election Full n name of candidate I solei emnly and sincerely declare as follows: 1.
+The amount paid by me on behalf of my election expenses at the above election was £ ne 2.
+To the best of my knowledge and belief no other election exper have been paid or incurred by me or by any other person or organisation in connection with my candidature. ises 3.
+To the best of my knowledge and belief the accompanying retu election expenses is complete and correct as required by law. rn of 4.
+I understand that the law does not allow any election expenses mentioned in the return to be defrayed except in pursuance of a order.
+Signa ature of declarant Date